-Choeofpleirn Press produces one annual journal dedicated to publishing short fiction, the Coneflower Cafe.
+Choeofpleirn Press produces one annual journal dedicated to publishing short fiction, the Coneflower Cafe, every spring.

 We accept short fiction at any time during the year, but only works received by the last Sunday of every February will be considered for that year's Coneflower Cafe.